Skip to main content

 • Getting an overview of the content before reading

-• Scanning for important content
+• Scanning for important information

 • Jumping to a particular section

-• Breaking the reading into manageable chunks
+• Breaking content into manageable chunks

 For Writers